COVID-19 Information for Prospective Students

 Virtual” Visit Options:

-While you are unable to come to campus, we have created a few options for you to get any questions answered and experience Harding right from home.
+> If you are not able to come to campus, we have created a few options for you to get any questions answered and experience Harding right from home.

-- You can contact your recruiter or sign up here to set up a personalized zoom visit.
+> - You can contact your recruiter or sign up here to set up a personalized zoom visit.
 During this visit you will be able to talk with your recruiter, a faculty member in your area of interest and financial aid.
 You can also request any special visitors to attend as well such as international programs or honors college representatives.

-- Check out our online virtual tour anytime!
+> - Check out our online virtual tour anytime!